pyscf/pyscf.github.io/source/user/agf2.rst

 ============

-Auxiliary second-order Green's function perturbation theory (AGF2) :cite:`Backhouse2020a,Backhouse2020b`, is a post-Hartree--Fock method primarily intended for the calculation of ionization potentials (IPs) and electron affinities (EAs).
+Auxiliary second-order Green's function perturbation theory (AGF2) :cite:`Backhouse2020a,Backhouse2020b`, is an iterative, :math:`\mathcal{O}[N^5]` scaling post-Hartree--Fock method primarily intended for the calculation of charged excitation spectra, ionization potentials (IPs) and electron affinities (EAs), with energetics and single-particle static properties also available.
+It can also be considered loosely as an iterative approximate ADC(2) method.
+One advantage is that the entire spectrum of charged excitations is found simultaneously, as the full Greens function is self-consistently optimized.
-AGF2 claculations can be performed with or without density fitting, and for restricted or unrestricted Hartree--Fock references.
+AGF2 calculations can be performed with or without density fitting, and for restricted or unrestricted Hartree--Fock references, and is available with a hybrid parallelism capabilities.

-Basic usage of AGF2 as given in :source:`examples/agf2/00-simple_agf2.py` is
+Basic usage of AGF2 as given in :source:`examples/agf2/00-simple_agf2.py`, as

 .. literalinclude::
     ../../examples/agf2/00-simple_agf2.py